JL50

-JL50 is an Indian Hindi-language sci-fi thriller web television miniseries which premiered on Sony Liv on 4 September 2020.
+JL50 is an Indian Hindi-language sci-fi thriller streaming television miniseries which premiered on Sony Liv on 4 September 2020.
 The series stars Abhay Deol, Pankaj Kapur, Ritika Anand, Piyush Mishra and Rajesh Sharma.

 Plot

 Shantanu, a Central Bureau of Investigation (CBI) officer is called in to investigate a plane crash in a remote area of West Bengal.
 News flashes that a militant group has hijacked a plane with many dignitaries.
 Initially, CBI suspects that the crashed plane is the same one that has been hijacked.
 However, Shantanu and his colleague Gaurango are baffled to find that the crashed plane is Flight JL50, which went missing 35 years ago.
 When much evidence indicates that the plane is actually 35 years old, Shantanu still feels that this has been somehow staged.
 During the crash, the cockpit breaks from the main plane and crashes separately having two survivors; all of the other passengers died.
 The two survivors are pilot Bihu Ghosh and professor Biswajit Chandra Mitra.
 When Bihu wakes up, she is surprised to see the whole world has changed.
 Mitra is jubilant and demands celebration and since doctors assume he is mentally unstable, they sedate him.